Download our iOS app

 Will we see the same phenomenon of synthetic rubies and sapphires for synthetic diamonds?

 In terms of distribution, the production capacities of the contemporary world are infinitely greater than at the time of the discovery of synthetic sapphire or ruby.
-It is a safe bet that synthetic diamonds will be used in “fine jewelry,” “fashion jewelry” or even costume jewelry, which is, moreover, a significant qualitative leap for a market segment that was satisfied with diamond imitations ( notably zirconium oxides).
+It is a safe bet that synthetic diamond will be used in "fine jewelry", "fashion jewelry" or even costume jewelry, which is also a significant qualitative leap for a market segment that was satisfied with imitations of diamonds (especially zirconium oxides).
 Some brands such as Vever or Courbet in France affirm their commitment to stones that do not come from mines.
-It remains to be observed how these houses will continue to use this material which will adorn jewelry whose target market is jewelry or even fine jewelry.
+It remains to be seen how these houses will continue to use this material that will adorn jewelry whose target market is jewelry or even high jewelry.

-From our point of view, the challenge will be on know-how and innovation, particularly for Vever which carries in its history and DNA this “disruptive” aspect: at the time, that of Art Nouveau, Henri Vever had dared to highlight non-“noble” materials such as glass or less prized fine stones.
-The traceability and quality of their synthetic stones will certainly be key, in order to be able to guarantee eco-responsibility that synthetic diamond factories in Asia are undoubtedly not able to ensure.
+From our point of view, the challenge will be on know-how and innovation, particularly for Vever, which carries this "disruptive" aspect in its history and DNA: at the time, that of Art Nouveau, Henri Vever dared to highlight non-"noble" materials such as glass or less popular fine stones.
+The traceability and quality of their synthetic stones will certainly be key, in order to be able to guarantee eco-responsibility that synthetic diamond factories in Asia are probably not able to ensure.

-Evolution of synthetic diamond prices down sharply since 2017
+Prices of synthetic diamonds have fallen sharply since 2017

-The natural diamond market has experienced cycles with price jumps like in 2008, and more recently during the pandemic, with a jump when it was released in 2021 (+30 to 40%!) due to very high demand.
+The natural diamond market has experienced cycles with price jumps like in 2008, and more recently during the pandemic, with a jump in its release in 2021 (+30 to 40%!) due to very high demand.

-When the industry succeeds in producing synthetic diamonds of gem quality, the natural diamond industry is shaken by this new entrant which is based on ethical and ecological values.
+When the industry succeeds in producing synthetic diamonds of gem quality, that of natural diamonds is shaken by this new entrant which relies on ethical and ecological values.

-Young brands that claim to be 100% synthetic diamonds are making this a committed and disruptive selling point while benefiting from this cheaper alternative to natural diamonds.
+Young brands that advertise 100% synthetic diamonds are making it a committed and disruptive sales argument while benefiting from this cheaper alternative to natural diamonds.
 The younger generation is sensitive to this.
 It is interesting to observe the market shift that has occurred in the United States.
 This synthetic diamond market competes with the enormous engagement ring sector in North America, and represents nearly $12 billion in 2022 compared to barely $1 billion in 2016 and one in three wedding rings on the American market in 2023.
 Nearly three-quarters of diamonds placed on the American market are synthetic!

-However, if the synthetic diamond was discounted but correlated with that of the natural diamond, the gap continued to increase, going from -20% in 2017 to -75% in 2023.
-The synthetic diamond market It is now more focused on “Fashion Jewelry” and Swarovski-type jewelry, with natural diamonds having won the battle.
+However, if synthetic diamonds were undervalued but correlated with that of natural diamonds, the gap has continued to increase, going from -20% in 2017 to -75% in 2023.
+The synthetic diamond market is now more oriented towards "Fashion Jewelry" and Swarovski-type jewelry, with natural diamonds having won the battle.

-This evolution of the prices of synthetic diamonds over the last five years, marked by a downward trend, can be explained due to the improvement of production techniques and increasing competition on the market and an increase in production (in particular in China which represents in 2021 41% of HPHT production and India 20% of CVD).
+This evolution in the prices of synthetic diamonds over the last five years, marked by a downward trend, is explained by the improvement of production techniques and increasing competition on the market and an increase in production (in particular in China which represents in 2021 41% of production in HPHT and India 20% of CVD).

 Some examples of diamond price differentials (March 2024)